autowarefoundation/autoware-documentation/docs/contributing/ai-contribution-policy.md

     - Instead of a dense regex that takes a tool to decode: several simple matching steps, covered by a test.
     - Instead of a custom parser hacked together with `grep`: a standard library or the tooling the repository already has.

-### Keep it concise
+### Keep it simple and concise

-AI tools tend to produce noisy output: over-commented code, restated-obvious docstrings, bloated descriptions and over-formal replies.
+AI tools tend to produce noisy output: over-commented code, restated-obvious docstrings, bloated pull request descriptions, long documents and over-formal replies.
 Noise hides the signal a reviewer is looking for, and stale comments mislead future maintainers.

+- **Make it as simple as possible**, in code, in pull request descriptions and in documents.
-- **Trim before submitting.** Iterate until the code, comments, commit messages, descriptions and replies say only what the reader needs.
+- **Trim before submitting.** Iterate until the code, comments, commit messages, descriptions, documents and replies say only what the reader needs.
 - **Comments should state what the code cannot**: constraints, invariants and non-obvious reasoning.
 Delete comments that narrate the code or the generation process.
 - **Reviewers may reject generated noise**, in the spirit of the [Git project's rule](https://git-scm.com/docs/SubmittingPatches#ai): "anything that looks AI generated, that sounds overly formal or bloated, that looks like AI slop, that looks good on the surface but makes no sense [...]".